Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - The Vikings put up just 0.1 fewer points per game (23.3) than the Ravens give up (23.4).

-- When Minnesota records more than 23.4 points, it is 3-1 against the spread and 2-2 overall.
+- When Minnesota scores more than 23.4 points, it is 3-1 against the spread and 2-2 overall.

 Home and road insights